eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `housekeeping_interval` - (Computed) - Duration - HousekeepingInterval allows to specify interval between container housekeepings.
 - `event_qps` - (Computed) - Int - EventQPS if > 0, limit event creations per second to this value.
 If 0, unlimited.
 - `event_burst` - (Computed) - Int - EventBurst temporarily allows event records to burst to this number, while still not exceeding EventQPS.
 Only used if EventQPS > 0.
+- `container_log_max_size` - (Computed) - String - ContainerLogMaxSize is the maximum size (e.g. 10Mi) of container log file before it is rotated.
+- `container_log_max_files` - (Computed) - Int - ContainerLogMaxFiles is the maximum number of container log files that can be present for a container.
+The number must be >= 2.
 - `enable_cadvisor_json_endpoints` - (Computed) - Bool - EnableCadvisorJsonEndpoints enables cAdvisor json `/spec` and `/stats/*` endpoints.
 Defaults to False.

 ### cloud_configuration